G20: Lula faces high stakes on climate, taxing billionaires – DW – 11/14/2024

 At a July meeting of G20 finance ministers in Rio, the world's wealthiest nations agreed to start a "dialogue on fair and progressive taxation, including of ultra-high-net-worth individuals," despite fierce resistance from the United States and within Germany's now collapsed coalition government.

-While the world's growing geopoltical issues — the Ukraine and Gaza conflicts, the prospect of a second Trump term and China trade — are expected to dominate the two-day summit, Lula hopes to move the wealth tax plan forward as the money raised from billionaires will help boost other pressing global issues.
+While the world's growing geopolitical issues — the Ukraine and Gaza conflicts, the prospect of a second Trump term in the US and China trade — are expected to dominate the two-day summit, Lula hopes to move the wealth tax plan forward as the money raised from billionaires will help boost other pressing global issues.

 Advocates say new tax would cause little pain